redpandaltd/faas-auth-apikey/README.md

 }
 ```

-By doing this, all requests where the API key doesn't match the secret value will return a 401 response.
+By doing this, all requests without an identified user, will return a 401 response.

 ### User Id